Sound Impressions

 There is a natural lilt in those articulate instrumental notes with some very nicely detailed texture to flesh it out also.
 The slight fading of the upper treble from the more aggressive contrast of the Solaris top-end takes a lot of potential heat out of the Ara’s coloration and keeps the attack just slightly to the liquid side which I prefer.

 This is not an overly sweet tone or lush tone; the decay is on the shorter side for that to happen.
 The harmonic balance is very even for me between even and odd, lower and upper.
-I am almost full circle here on that coherence point such is the Ara’s timbral consistency.
+I am almost full circle here on that coherence point such is Ara’s timbral consistency.

 If your bag is jazz, the classics, or acoustical pieces the Ara is perfect for string, woodwind, and percussion reproduction.
-Especially hi-hat and cymbal brush strokes which are fast, detailed but never splashy or hot in tone.
+Especially hi-hat and cymbal brush strokes which are fast, and detailed but never splashy or hot in tone.

 Synergy